bitcraftlab/but-will-it-blend/bwib-2/bwib-2-1/README.md

 #### Game of Sand as Shader

-How would you implement the sand model for shadertoy?
+How would you implement the sand model on aprallel computer?
-(Hint: all cells can be updated in parallel).

 ### Links